DanielAtom/bruteforced-users/README.md

 # bruteforced-users
-Just a collection of users tried, while ssh brute-forcing, by people, collected from my VPS' logs.
+Just a collection of tried, while ssh brute-forcing, by people, collected from my VPS' logs.